 The importance of integrating theory, practice, and policy for large-scale forest restoration

 Despite some progress in each of these sectors, the corners of Figure 1 remain largely disconnected.
-Far more outreach and interaction across scientists, policy makers, and practitioners is needed to achieve effective, long-lasting, and large-scale forest restoration in tropical regions.
+Far more outreach and interaction across scientists, policymakers, and practitioners are needed to achieve effective, long-lasting, and large-scale forest restoration in tropical regions.
 Unfortunately, few institutions and organisations support these interactions with sufficient dedication and budgets.

 Unfortunately, enormous chasms separate science and policy in forest restoration.
-Scientists and policy-makers seem to differ in every aspect – perspectives, objectives, approaches and vocabulary.
-Scientists generally shun the need for practicality that is essential in policy-making, and focus on fine distinctions that matter little to policy makers.
-A common tendency among policy-makers is to equate reforestation with forest restoration, without considering effects on native biodiversity, water resources or forest-based livelihoods.
-Policy-makers often overlook the potential contribution that natural regeneration of forests can make in large-scale restoration, favouring establishment of tree plantations for economic benefits.
+Scientists and policy-makers seem to differ in every aspect – perspectives, objectives, approaches, and vocabulary.
+Scientists generally shun the need for practicality that is essential in policy-making and focus on fine distinctions that matter little to policymakers.
+A common tendency among policy-makers is to equate reforestation with forest restoration, without considering effects on native biodiversity, water resources, or forest-based livelihoods.
+Policy-makers often overlook the potential contribution that natural regeneration of forests can make in large-scale restoration, favouring the establishment of tree plantations for economic benefits.
 Establishing coalitions between policy-makers, scientists, and business sectors can be a starting point for bridging these gaps and creating new approaches to restoration policy that incorporates scientific viewpoints.

 Chazdon, R. L., P. H. Brancalion, D. Lamb, L. Laestadius, M. Calmon, and C. Kumar.
 2017.
 A policy-driven knowledge agenda for global forest and landscape restoration.
 Conservation Letters 10:125-132.